 A sufficiently skilled genetic “programmer” can create the instructions for a living cell from scratch using the nucleic acid code.
 Scientists did exactly that in 2010, using an artificial DNA synthesizer to “write” a genome from scratch using bits of source code taken from other cells.

 All living cells on Earth “read” and “write” their source codes in almost exactly the same “language” using nucleic acids.
-Sets of three nucleotides, called triplets, can code for any given amino acid, or for the stop or start of protein production.
+Sets of three nucleotides, called codons, can code for any given amino acid, or for the stop or start of protein production.

 Other properties of nucleic acids may influence DNA expression in more subtle ways, such as by sticking together and making it harder for transcription enzymes to access the code they store.